evanpeikon/math_for_compbio/README.md

-This repository contains a series of math tutorials for computational biology and bioinformatics.
+This repository contains math tutorials I created while preparing for my PhD in Bioinformatics and Computational Biology.
+After a long break from studying math, I developed these resources to refresh and deepen my understanding of key topics in differential and integral calculus, linear algebra, and solving ordinary differential equations.
+You’ll also find additional resources and book recommendations based on the materials I found most helpful in this process.

 # 📚 Calculus
 ## Techniques of Differentiation